 Maisam Abu-el-haija, MD

 Dr. Abu-El-Haija is currently an Associate Professor of Pediatrics at the University of Cincinnati, and a Pediatric Gastroenterologist at Cincinnati Children’s Hospital Medical Center.
-She serve as the Medical Director of the Pancreas Care Center at Cincinnati Children’s, the Medical Director of the Ohio/ Kentucky Chapter- National Pancreas Foundation (NPF), one of the five NPF Course Directors, Vice Chair of the pancreas committee for the National American Pediatric Gastroenterology Hepatology and Nutrition, NASPGHAN, a member of APA, AGA, amongst other professional societies.
-She is currently the education chair of the Collaborative Alliance for Pancreatic Education and Research (CAPER), these highlight some of the national leadership positions that she’s served in the last few years.
+She serves as the Medical Director of the Pancreas Care Center at Cincinnati Children’s, the Medical Director of the Ohio/ Kentucky Chapter- National Pancreas Foundation (NPF), one of the five NPF Fellows Sympsoisum Course Directors, Chair of the pancreas committee for the National American Pediatric Gastroenterology Hepatology and Nutrition (NASPGHAN), a member of APA, AGA, amongst other professional societies.
+She is currently the President-Elect of the Collaborative Alliance for Pancreatic Education and Research (CAPER), these highlight some of the national leadership positions that she’s served in the last few years.

 On a personal level Dr. Abu-El-Haija enjoys and values family time.
 She is the mother to two amazing young boys who know so much already about the pancreas at their elementary school level!
-She enjoys cooking, travel, and exercise especially when we have a beautiful weather that allows outdoor activities.
+She enjoys cooking, travel, and exercise especially when there is beautiful weather that allows outdoor activities.